sugarkube/sugarkube/README.md

 ~~And visit `https://wordpress.localhost`.~~

 ## Explore
-Have a look in `./examples/stacks.yaml` and look for `local-standard`.
+Have a look in `sample-project/stacks.yaml` and look for `local-web`.
 Follow the paths it declares.
-Then look in `./test-cache` to see how that relates to the git repos defined in the manifests used in `stacks.yaml`.
+Then look in `./caches/local-web` to see how that relates to the git repos defined in the manifests used in `stacks.yaml`.

 # FAQ